KTOmega/Slack-Exporter/methods.md

 # Slack methods for archival

-- bots.info
-- conversations.list/history/replies/members
-  - conversations.info is already in conversations.list
-  - conversations.history does not have replies
+from least difficult to most difficult

 - emoji.list
-- files.list/info
-  - files.info has some unique data like comments/shares
-- pins.list
+- team.info
 - reminders.list
   - reminders.info is redundant
-- team.info
 - users.list
   - users.info/users.profile.get is redundant
+- pins.list
+- files.list/info
+  - files.info has some unique data like comments/shares
+- conversations.list/history/replies/members
+  - conversations.info is already in conversations.list
+  - conversations.history does not have replies

 ## paged methods